LewisMatos/reactmoviedb/README.md

   </a>
 </p>

-> react project using The Movie Database API
+## React project built with GatsbyJS and The Movie Database API

 # 🏠 [ReactMovieDB](https://reactmoviedb.lewismatos.com/)

 ## Environment Variables

 > Create a .env.development file